simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Nov 30-Dec 02 2024
+Solar Radiation Storm Forecast for Dec 01-Dec 03 2024

-              Nov 30  Dec 01  Dec 02
+              Dec 01  Dec 02  Dec 03
 S1 or greater   10%     10%     10%

-Rationale: There is a slight chance for S1 (Minor) solar radiation storms over 30 Nov-02 Dec.
+Rationale: There is a slight chance for S1 (Minor) solar radiation storms on 01-03 Dec.

 C. NOAA Radio Blackout Activity and Forecast

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Nov 30-Dec 02 2024
+Radio Blackout Forecast for Dec 01-Dec 03 2024

-              Nov 30        Dec 01        Dec 02
+              Dec 01        Dec 02        Dec 03
 R1-R2           40%           40%           40%
-R3 or greater   10%           10%           10%
+R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts, and a slight chance for R3 or greater events, over 30 Nov-02 Dec.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 01-03 Dec.

 ```